Carlos Alonso Nugent

 Carlos Alonso Nugent is an Assistant Professor in both the Department of English and Comparative Literature and the Center for the Study of Ethnicity and Race.
 In his research and teaching, he draws on and develops US literary and cultural studies, Latinx literary and cultural studies, critical race and ethnic studies, and the environmental humanities.

-While finishing his first book, Nugent is starting a second that is tentatively titled Nuestra América: A Literary and Cultural History of the Anthropocene.
-Beyond the books, he has published articles in American LiteratureAmerican Literary History, ISLE: Interdisciplinary Studies in Literature and EnvironmentModernism/Modernity Print Plus, and other venues; for this research, he has received American Literature’s Foerster Prize as well as fellowships at the Stanford Humanities Center, the Huntington Library, the Beinecke Library, and elsewhere.
+While finishing his first book, Nugent is starting a second that is tentatively titled Nuestra América: A Literary History of the Anthropocene.
+Beyond the books, he has published articles in American LiteratureAmerican Literary History, ISLE: Interdisciplinary Studies in Literature and EnvironmentModernism/Modernity Print PlusRepresentations, and other venues; for this research, he has received American Literature’s Foerster Prize, the American Literature Society’s 1921 Prize, and the American Studies Association’s Kolodny Prize, as well as fellowships at the Stanford Humanities Center, the Huntington Library, the Beinecke Library, and elsewhere.
+With Michelle N. Huang, he edited “Solidarity in Incommensurability: Ethnic Studies and the Environmental Humanities,” a “Forum” in American Quarterly.

 Before beginning his academic career, Nugent taught at a high school in New York City and an elementary school in Meco, Spain.
 He grew up in Tucson, Arizona.
 He maintains a website with more information on his research, teaching, and collaborations.